What You Can Expect

 It is very important to find a groomer that you like and trust.

-Puppies should visit the groomer for a maintenance groom by the age of 12 Ė 14 weeks.
-You want to introduce the puppy to the groomer as soon as possible.
+It's ideal for the puppies to see a groomer for the first puppy trim by the age of 12-16 weeks.
+Your puppy is not protected until after all vaccinations are completed.
+I suggest you find a private or mobile groomer who will come to your home for the first groom.
+Plan ahead as most good groomers will be booked in advanced.
+You'll want to introduce the puppy to the groomer as soon as possible.
 So I suggest short frequent visits for the first few months.
 This way when it is time for a full trim or shave down the puppy has already established a relationship with the groomer.
 This will be less stressful on the puppy and easier for the groomer.
-Please do not over bath; too many baths will dry out their skin.
+Please do not over bathe.
+Too many baths will dry out their skin.

 Puppies will need: